shantanugoel/clearfeed-for-x/docs/IMPLEMENTATION.md

 *   **Tweet Identification:**
     *   Will likely need to target elements based on `data-testid="tweetText"` or similar stable attributes within Twitter/X's DOM structure.
 Attributes like `aria-label` containing "Tweet" might also be useful fallback selectors.
     *   Initial identification on page load, then use `MutationObserver` watching the main timeline container (e.g., `[role="main"]`) for added nodes (specifically `article` elements or similar tweet wrappers) to handle infinite scroll and dynamic updates.
-    *   Need a way to mark processed tweets (e.g., adding a custom data attribute `data-agenda-revealer-processed="true"`) to avoid reprocessing.
+    *   Need a way to mark processed tweets (e.g., adding a custom data attribute `data-clearfeed-processed="true"`) to avoid reprocessing.
+    *   Need a mechanism to store the original state of modified elements (e.g., store original `innerHTML` or a list of original text nodes in a `Map` keyed by the post element, or use data attributes) to support revert functionality.
 *   **Text Scanning & Modification:**
     *   For each new/unprocessed tweet element:
         *   Extract text content, perhaps also considering the existing HTML structure within the text element.